insure logo

 At Insure.com, we are committed to providing the timely, accurate and expert information consumers need to make smart insurance decisions.
 All our content is written and reviewed by industry professionals and insurance experts.
 Our team carefully vets our rate data to ensure we only provide reliable and up-to-date insurance pricing.
 We follow the highest editorial standards.
 Our content is based solely on objective research and data gathering.
 We maintain strict editorial independence to ensure unbiased coverage of the insurance industry.

-Homeowners insurance will step up to help cover the cost of damage to your home’s structure, personal property and other structures if they are damaged or destroyed by a covered peril.
+Homeowners insurance covers your home’s structure, personal property and other structures if damaged or destroyed by a covered peril.
 While homeowners insurance covers a wide variety of perils, some are excluded from almost all standard homeowner policies.

-Earthquakes, flooding, lack of maintenance and even damage from war can be excluded from coverage for homeowners protection.
-However, you may need additional coverage such as flood or earthquake insurance to fully protect your home.
+Earthquakes, flooding, lack of maintenance and even damage from war are commonly excluded from home insurance coverage.
+You may need additional coverage such as flood or earthquake insurance to protect your home fully.

-Keep reading to learn about the most common exclusions with standard homeowners insurance.
+Keep reading to learn about the most common exclusions on standard homeowners insurance policies.

 Key Takeaways

-• A standard homeowners insurance policy comes with a variety of coverage exclusions, ranging from flood and earthquake damage to earth movement, government action, and war and nuclear accidents.
+• A standard homeowners insurance policy has a variety of coverage exclusions, ranging from flood and earthquake damage to earth movement, government action, war and nuclear accidents.

 • It may be possible to purchase a rider or additional coverage to protect your home from excluded perils.
 Flood and earthquake insurance are good examples.